Hu Jintao removal incident: China state media

-Xinhua News Agency, China's official press agency, wrote in English on Twitter: "When [Hu] was not feeling well during the session, his staff, for his health, accompanied him to a room next to the meeting venue for a rest.
+China's state-run Xinhua News Agency reported on Twitter that Hu had been determined to attend despite undergoing recuperation and that: "When [Hu] was not feeling well during the session, his staff, for his health, accompanied him to a room next to the meeting venue for a rest.
 Now, he is much better."

-The incident was not broadcast in China and both Hu's name and that of his son, politician Hu Haifeng, were blocked online by Chinese censors.
+The incident was not broadcast in China, and both Hu's name and that of his son, politician Hu Haifeng, were blocked online by Chinese censors.
+Academics Steve Tsang and Olivia Cheung write that the ban on images and reporting of the incident suggests that Xi did not intend to humiliate Hu.

 Aftermath

-Hu appeared in public alongside Xi on 5 December 2022, attending the state funeral for Jiang Zemin before his body was cremated in Babaoshan Revolutionary Cemetery.
-During the farewell ceremony, Hu was accompanied by an aide.
+Hu appeared in public alongside Xi on 5 December 2022, attending the state funeral for Jiang Zemin, former General Secretary of the CCP (1989-2002), before his body was cremated in Babaoshan Revolutionary Cemetery.
+After the death of Li Keqiang a year later, Hu had offered condolences, but was not present at the ceremonies.